azdavis/rjsonnet/docs/std_lib.md

 ## `sin`

+Returns the sine of the argument.

-This is a trig function.
+This is a trigonometry function.

 ## `cos`

+Returns the cosine of its argument.

-This is a trig function.
+This is a trigonometry function.

 ## `tan`

+Returns the tangent of its argument.

-This is a trig function.
+This is a trigonometry function.

 ## `asin`

+Returns the arcsine of its argument.

-This is a trig function.
+This is a trigonometry function.

 ## `acos`

+Returns the arccosine of its argument.

-This is a trig function.
+This is a trigonometry function.

 ## `atan`

+Returns the arctangent of its argument.

-This is a trig function.
+This is a trigonometry function.

 ## `round`

-This is a trig function.
+Returns the argument rounded to the nearest integer.

 ## `isEven`